sigillum-app/Arcavis/README.md

 ### Dependency Flow

 Presentation → Application → Domain
-Infrastructure implements Application and Domain abstractions.
+Infrastructure provides implementations for contracts defined by the Application layer and persistence mappings for the Domain model.

 The Domain layer has no external dependencies.